michalzeman/cqrs-reservation-reactive-system/README.md

+Copyright 2023 Michal Zeman, zeman.michal@yahoo.com

+Licensed under the Creative Commons Attribution (CC BY) license.
+You are free to share, copy, distribute, and adapt this work, provided you give appropriate credit to the original author Michal Zeman, zeman.michal@yahoo.com.

+To view a copy of the license, visit https://creativecommons.org/licenses/by/4.0/

 # cqrs-reservation-reactive-system

 This project is a reactive microservices system built using Kotlin, Spring Boot, and Gradle.
 It leverages Apache Kafka